-A suggested mechanism for evaluating bids is included on the procurement page of the Intranetbased on quality and price is attached as Appendix 4.
-Advice on how to use the matrix is available from Internal Audit.
+A suggested mechanism for evaluating bids is included on the procurement page of the Intranet.
 Unjustifiably low priced tenders should be investigated rigorously to ensure that they meet the required quality standards and, if necessary, explanations sought from the supplier concerned.